DevManTillis/PS-SysAdminToolKit-SATK/README.md

 New-IsoFile -source .\sourcedirectory -path .\destinationdirectory.iso

 ## List_Installed_Programs
 This description of this program is essentially in the name.
 Use this in order to efficiently get a list of installed programs.
-This is vary useful when coupled with winrm in an enterprise environemnt.
+This is very useful when coupled with winrm in an enterprise environemnt.